 Who is Eligible for Startup India Recognition?

-- Incorporated in India: The company must be incorporated as a Private Limited Company, Limited Liability Partnership (LLP), or Partnership Firm in India.
+| Incorporation in India | The company must register as a Private Limited Company, LLP, or Partnership Firm in India. |

-- Focus on Innovation: The startup must be working on an innovative, scalable model in the area of technology, research, or products that have the potential for high growth.
+| Focus on Innovation | The startup must operate an innovative, scalable model in technology, research, or products with high growth potential. |

 Note: Businesses formed by splitting or reconstructing existing ones cannot apply for Startup India recognition.
 Startups with a turnover above ₹100 crores or older than 10 years are also not eligible.

-Top 11 Benefits of Startup India Scheme
+Key Benefits of the Startup India Scheme

-1. Tax Advantages for Startups
+1. Tax Benefits for Startups

 In addition, startups can also benefit from Angel Tax exemptions after submitting a separate declaration under Section 56.
 This exemption applies to investments made above the fair market value, making it easier for startups to attract both domestic and international investors.